SteffenHein/helios/README.md

 # helios
-Heat and Electric Losses In Ordinary wave giding Systems
+Heat and Electric Losses In Ordinary wave guiding Systems

 (to be edited)